 - Periodontal disease was associated with increased risk of heart disease-related death.

 One 2018 study asked 682 people about their daily dental hygiene habits.
 They found that people with poor tooth brushing behavior – not brushing enough and/or for long enough – were 3x more likely to die from a heart-related illness or event.

 A community-based study from 2013 analyzed 5900 adults and the relationship between oral and heart health.
 They found that increased risk for periodontal disease coincided with increased risk of heart disease.

 A study from 1998 looked at the role of infection in atherosclerosis and sudden cardiac events.
 Results indicated that the inflammation caused by chronic infections, which would include things like gum disease, favors the development of atherosclerosis and thrombosis, and is a possible contributor to sudden heart events like stroke or heart attack.

 Correlation Doesn’t Necessarily Mean Causation

 When it comes to your oral health and heart health, it is best to view it as an association, rather than causation.
 Based on research, there is an undeniable connection between the state of your oral health and your heart.
-However, this doesn’t necessarily mean that poor oral health will automatically mean you will suffer from heart disease.
-However, bad oral health can increase your risk of heart disease, especially if there are other factors in your overall health that can cause it as well.
+However, this doesn’t necessarily mean that poor oral health will automatically mean you will suffer from heart disease, or vice versa.
+Plus, there’s a lot you can do for yourself to become more resilient to both types of problems by making an effort to live a healthy lifestyle.

 Being healthy takes many different factors all working together in harmony.
 Your teeth and oral health are just one piece of the puzzle that is the human body.
-Heart disease is a topic of much importance, and while correlation does not indicate causation, there are many risk factors for developing heart disease.
-Keeping up with your oral health by brushing and flossing regularly, as well as visiting the dentist for cleanings and check-ups, can help to decrease some of these risks.
+Heart disease is a topic of much importance, and while correlation does not indicate causation, there are many risk factors for developing heart disease that are associated with maladies of the mouth.
+Keeping up with your dental health by brushing and flossing regularly, as well as visiting the dentist for cleanings and check-ups, can help to decrease some of these risks.